puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 You can also specify relationships when resources are declared, in addition to the above resource reference examples:

+{% highlight ruby %}
     package { "ntp": } -> file { "/etc/ntp.conf": }
+{% endhighlight %}

-"Manage the ntp package before the ntp configuration file"
+Here we manage the ntp package before the ntp configuration file.

 But wait!
 There's more!
 You can also specify a collection on either side of the relationship marker:

+{% highlight ruby %}
     yumrepo { localyumrepo: .... }
     package { ntp: provider => yum, ... }
     Yumrepo <| |> -> Package <| provider == yum |>
+{% endhighlight %}

-"Manage all yum repository resources before managing all package resources using the yum provider."
+This manages all yum repository resources before managing all package resources using the yum provider.

 This, finally, provides easy many to many relationships in Puppet, but it also opens the door to massive dependency cycles.
 This last feature is a very